GunterPearson/holbertonschool-machine_learning/README.md

 # holbertonschool-machine_learning
-This repository contains projects for the Machine Learning scpecialization at Holberton School.
-Holberton School's Machine Learning scpecialization teaches the fundamentals of an emerging and exciting field of study that has implications in almost every industry.
-The projects included in this repository are mathematical concepts needed for Machine Learning, Supervised Learning, Unsupervised Learning, and Reinforement Learning.
-Below you will see all four directories and the projects within, I have highlighted important projects inside each directory that you can click on to find out more.
+This repository contains projects for the Machine Learning specialization at Holberton School.
+Holberton School’s Machine Learning specialization teaches the fundamentals of an emerging and exciting field of study that have implications in almost every industry.
+The projects included in this repository are mathematical concepts needed for Machine Learning, Supervised Learning, Unsupervised Learning, and Reinforcement Learning.
+Below, you will see all four directories and the projects within.
+I have highlighted important projects inside each directory that you can click on to find out more.

 ## Python Libraries
 - Tensorflow